Mats Møller Dæhli

-Mats Møller Dæhli (born 2 March 1995) is a Norwegian professional footballer who plays as a midfielder for 2.
-Bundesliga club 1.
-FC Nürnberg and the Norway national team.
+Mats Møller Dæhli (born 2 March 1995) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Molde and the Norway national team.

 Born in Oslo, he was previously contracted to English club Manchester United, where he played for the reserve team.
-He joined Norwegian club Molde, then managed by former Manchester United striker Ole Gunnar Solskjær, in July 2013 and made his professional debut the same year.
+He joined Norwegian club Molde, then managed by now former Manchester United striker Ole Gunnar Solskjær, in July 2013 and made his professional debut the same year.
 He transferred to Cardiff City in January 2014, after Solskjær had been hired as manager of the Welsh club.

 Dæhli has been a key player for every Norwegian youth team up to under-19 level.
 He has also played for the under-21 team, and made the step up to the senior team in 2013.

 Early life

 Dæhli was born in Oslo to Mette Møller, a photographer for Dagbladet, and Truls Dæhli, a sports journalist for Verdens Gang (VG).
 He grew up at Ullevål Hageby in Oslo, but lived in London for two years when his father worked as a correspondent for VG.
 While living in London, the seven-year-old Dæhli attended a training session with Chelsea.
 After returning to Oslo, he spent most of his childhood playing for Lyn, but after the club was bankrupted in 2010 he had a spell at Stabæk, where he was described by Pål Berg, one of Stabæk's coaches, as "an exceptional talent" having "superior technique".
 He played for the reserve team in the 2. divisjon, before he returned to Lyn.

 Dæhli was discovered at the age of 12 by the talent scout John Vik, who recommended Manchester United to sign the player.
 Dæhli trained with United a couple of times before he signed a contract with the club in November 2010, and he joined the academy in February 2011.